-August 5, 2017 by Alex Colucci in Livewire with 1 comments
+August 5, 2017 by Alex Colucci in Livewire, Video with 1 comments

 Paul McBeth nearly grabbed the on-video highlight of the week with his tee shot on hole 5 during today’s third round of the Ledgestone Insurance Open.